kellerflint/IoT-Final-Project/readme.md

-# Working Title Here - IoT Final Project
+# IoT System for Enhanced Respiratory Monitoring and Sleep Apnea Management
 This project is a part of the AAI-530 course, Data Analytics and Internet of Things, in the Applied Artificial Intelligence Masters Program at the University of San Diego (USD).

 ## Project Objectives